davisshi/technologies/UnitTests/SpockGroovy.md

 ## Using Spock Groovy to do the unit tests

-### Test each business logic with different use cases in each unit test
+1. Test each business logic with different use cases in each unit test by using Spock and Groovy
+2. Comparing to test each use case for each the same business logic in JUnit
+3. Avoid creating multiple unit tests to test the same business logic

 ```java
 def "SaveOrUpdateUserAgent with Exception"() {